mainwp/mainwp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Manage all of your WP sites, even those on different servers, from one central dashboard that runs off of your own self-hosted WordPress install.
+Manage WP sites from one central location!
+Much more than just updates, get nearly complete control of all your sites from your self-hosted Dashboard.

 == Description ==

+== Description ==

-[MainWP](https://mainwp.com) is a free open source and self-hosted WordPress management system that allows you to control virtually all of your daily WordPress maintenance tasks freeing your time for more profitable activities.
-MainWP is the perfect solution for marketers, WordPress shops and others with multiple WordPress sites.
+[MainWP](https://mainwp.com) is the only free, fully open source and self-hosted WordPress management plugin available.

+And, just because it is free does not mean it’s been stripped down.
+The MainWP Dashboard allows you to control virtually all of your daily WordPress maintenance tasks at absolutely no cost.

-MainWP allows you to connect and control completely independent WordPress sites even those on different hosts and servers.
+The Dashboard plugin allows you to connect and control completely independent WordPress sites even those on different hosts and servers.

+MainWP is the perfect solution for affiliates, marketers, developers, WordPress shops and anyone else with multiple WordPress sites.

+= Everything below and more is included in the MainWP Plugins at absolutely no charge, no tricks, no hidden fees, no nickel and diming you for every little feature and absolutely no gotchas! =

+But wait, How is MainWP free, what’s the catch, how will you continue to pay development costs?

+We make money by selling [Extensions](https://extensions.mainwp.com/).

+Extensions enhance your MainWP Dashboard with additional features.
+The catalog of [MainWP Extensions](https://extensions.mainwp.com/) include additional features for backups, marketing, SEO, maintenance, security, monitoring and other tools to help you build a better network.

+= Everything below and more is included in the MainWP Plugins at absolutely no charge, no tricks, no hidden fees, no nickel and diming you for every little feature and absolutely no gotchas! =

 **Note:  MainWP requires two (2) plugins.**